BryanTheLai/StackRAG-Backend/README.md

 ### 12.2 Future Enhancements

+*   **Integrations with External Data Sources:**
+    *   Connect with platforms like **QuickBooks** for direct access to accounting data.
+    *   Integrate with email services like **Gmail** to process financial documents (e.g., invoices, receipts) received via email, respecting user permissions and privacy.
+    *   Allow connections to other cloud storage services (e.g., Google Drive, Dropbox) for document ingestion, with strict access controls.
-*   **Templated Reporting & Dashboards:** Develop features to generate standardized reports (e.g., summaries, variance analyses) or visual dashboards using customizable templates populated with extracted and calculated data.
+*   **Templated Reporting & Real-Time Dashboards:**
+    *   Develop features to generate standardized reports (e.g., summaries, variance analyses) using customizable templates populated with extracted and calculated data.
+    *   Implement **real-time dashboards** that are dynamically updated based on newly ingested documents and data from integrated knowledge bases (like QuickBooks).
+*   **Spreadsheet Export Functionality:**
+    *   Allow users to export extracted data, tables, and analysis results to common spreadsheet formats (e.g., CSV, XLSX).
 *   Anomaly Detection: Implement capabilities to automatically flag unusual data points or trends within financial documents or across multiple reports.
-*   Other external data sources like Google Drive (with strict access controls).
-*   RAG need embeddings, what if internal google like Search Engine for retrieval instead.
 *   User feedback mechanisms for continuous improvement.
 *   More robust error handling and logging throughout the query/answer pipeline.
 *   More sophisticated table extraction and financial statement recognition.